 - Secrets create inauthenticity.
 Where there are secrets, there may often be lies, and where there are lies, there’s inauthenticity.
 The mindset of “what they don’t know, won’t hurt them” is the farthest thing from the truth, and can dramatically shift the dynamic of even the closest of relationships.

 - Secrets create bad energy.
 While attempting to keep information from others, you’re focusing your energy in all the wrong places.
 Not being transparent and withholding the truth creates an overarching atmosphere of negativity, even if the other side isn’t aware of it.

 - Secrets are detrimental to your health AND your brain.
 According to Rodman, secrets, especially those that are big and take a lot of energy to keep hidden, can make you sick.
 She relays that in one study, participants who cut back on lying had fewer mental health and physical complaints and that lying can make people anxious and depressed, trigger headaches and cause nausea.
 “Your brain gets muddled by lying, scientists say.
 The part of your brain wired to tell the truth is essentially being rewired by your lies, ramping up your stress hormones and interfering with things like learning and memory,” states Rodman.

 - Secrets make you lonely.
 Being vulnerable and honest can be intimidating, and in the case of keeping mental illness a secret, you’re doing yourself an extreme disservice.
 Suffering in silence means you’ll be unable to lean on a support system, which can create deep feelings of isolation and make it more difficult to seek appropriate treatment.

 - Secrets create disrespect.
-Secrets deprive your loved ones the right to process the impact the information may have on them.
-By keeping important things from your loved one, you’re unfairly disrespecting his/her opportunity to make informed decisions or lend support.
+Secrets deprive your loved ones of their right to process the impact your information may have on them.
+By keeping important things from your loved ones, you’re unfairly disrespecting their opportunity to make informed decisions or lend support.